 - a digital integration workbench service (DiWb (pronounced “dewb”?!)) that will use Jupiterhub to provide access to integrated services from a single login.
 From what I can tell, these will be prebuilt environments such as that exposed by the TM351 VM that interconnect multiple services (eg a Jupiter notebook server and a Postgresh database server) within the same environment);

 - a “digital replay” service (DRS), linked to items in the ORO research repository, that will allow patrons to “replay” notebooks or R scripts associated with repository items.
-Again, this looks like a ‘small pieces loosely joined’ approach that has been put together from already existing pieces: a Github repository (or maybe a locally hosted Gitlab repository?) is associated with publications that include reproducible research code items and project data files, along with a declaration of the software packages, and version numbers, required to run the software.
-Binderhub is then used to launch and run a temporary environment where code and analyses associated with a particular paper can be run and further explored.
+Again, this looks like a ‘small pieces loosely joined’ approach that has been put together from already existing pieces: a Githob repository (or maybe a locally hosted Gitlob repository?) is associated with publications that include reproducible research code items and project data files, along with a declaration of the software packages, and version numbers, required to run the software.
+Binderhob is then used to launch and run a temporary environment where code and analyses associated with a particular paper can be run and further explored.

 This is all really exciting, and beyond my wildest dreams of what I thought the Library would be able to achieve within such a short time of getting into the idea providing digital computational services.
 (I can’t wait to see how they develop subject specific areas, for example, hooking in to the OpenSTEM Labs, perhaps creating a Digital Humanities Lab, and maybe even helping my department see why a Digital Computing Lab would be a Good Thing…) In the meantime, I guess I’ll be able to play with DASh and DIWbs.
 I also wonder how many papers currently in ORO are in a position where they can be augmented with replayable research scripts, or whether this was a pre-emptive step from the Library seeing how researchers elsewhere are starting to support, and promote, their publications with associated research assets?